Stocksites for photos and videos

 In all cases, buying a high-resolution photo or video under a licence of a stock agency does not mean that the copyright on the work is transferred to the buyer.
 Therefore it is recommended to always credit the agency as well as the creator of the work you licenced for your design project.

 Browse the menu to find Dolfilms portfolio with reputable stocksites such as Shutterstock, Adobe Stock, Dreamstime and Alamy.
-Dolfilms sells images and footage, as well as on demand products at Fine Art America and Zazzle with proceeds to benefit cancer charities.
+Dolfilms sells images and footage, as well as on demand products at Fine Art America, Zazzle and Redbubble with proceeds to benefit cancer charities.